What is extubation?

 Prior to taking the Breathing Tube or Endotracheal Tube out the bedside nurse will explain the extubation procedure to your loved one.
 Usually what happens is that before the tube is removed, the nurse will suction down the breathing tube, in order to clear any sputum or secretions that may stop your loved one from breathing after extubation.
 Then another suction is required, this time in your loved ones mouth in order to clear any secretions there.
 Lastly the Breathing tube’s cuff(air balloon) in your loved ones trachea(wind pipe) is taken down and the tube is removed.
 During extubation your loved one may feel and look uncomfortable and he or she will cough while the tube is taken out.
 The whole procedure is quick and only takes a couple of minutes.
 After extubation an oxygen mask will be applied to assist your loved one breathing spontaneously.
 Your loved one remains closely monitored(Bedside Monitors) in order to manage a successful process after extubation.
 In some circumstances after extubation, application of an oxygen mask may not be sufficient and BIPAP or Non- Invasive Ventilation(NIV) may have to be commenced.

-Your loved one may have difficulties talking at first and he or she may have a hoarse voice.
+Your loved one may have difficulties talking at first and he or she may have a hoarse voice after extubation.

 In some cases and after it has been confirmed that a Patient is approaching their end of Life the tube will be removed.
 Once the tube has been removed, the Patient may die quickly within minutes, but sometimes this may take hours to days.
 This will only be done after discussion with the Family and after views have been discussed of what is in the best interest of your loved one.
 This is done to enhance your loved ones dignity during this difficult time.